-The first phase of planning started in 2017, when the MWMO hired SRF Consulting and Applied Ecological Services to assist the project partners in developing and vetting stormwater management and ecological improvement scenarios for the watershed.
-Work performed under this effort focused on solutions that would reduce flood impacts, improve water quality, and have the potential to be constructed by 2022.
+The first phase of planning started in 2017, when the MWMO hired SRF Consulting and Applied Ecological Services to assist in developing and vetting stormwater management and ecological improvement scenarios for the area.
+Work performed under this effort focused on solutions that would reduce flooding impacts, improve water quality, and that could be constructed by 2022.
 Strategies to improve ecological function were layered into the solutions developed as part of this effort.

 The project team worked through various potential projects in the watershed, exploring the likelihood of each to be implemented and quantifying their benefits and costs.
 The southern portion of the focus area is the site of historic Lake Sandy and other wetland features.
 This area has a high groundwater table and the potential for significant groundwater-surface water interactions.
 Given the lack of information on this area’s groundwater, the project team focused on design solutions in the northern half of the study area.
 Therefore, the project partners agreed to focus planning efforts on the northern and eastern portions of the watershed and areas upstream of Columbia Park and Golf Course, given the large amount of flooding that happens in those areas.
 It was determined that solutions for the southern portion of the watershed would be addressed under a future study, once additional data is gathered.

 Phase one of the 1NE Watershed Stormwater Management Planning and Preliminary Design study was completed in the summer of 2018.
-Results of this effort include the identification of broad opportunities for improvements across the 1NE Watershed.
+Results of this effort included the identification of broad opportunities for improvements across the 1NE Watershed.
 Conceptual designs were developed for those projects that were shown to result in significant improvements and advanced the stated goals of the project partners.
-Projects include modifications to the City’s stormwater infrastructure in the north-central and northeastern parts of the watershed, the addition of regional stormwater best management practices in Columbia Park and Columbia Golf Course, and the integration of green infrastructure within the northern and eastern half of the watershed.
+Projects include modifications to the city’s stormwater infrastructure in the north-central and northeastern parts of the watershed, the addition of regional green stormwater infrastructure in Columbia Park and Columbia Golf Course, and the integration of additional projects within the northern and eastern half of the watershed.